pureinsights/discovery-sandbox/README.md

 ```

 ## Testing
 Testing is done using the `pytest` framework.
-These commands are run from inside the `pdp-inference` directory.
+These commands are run from the root folder.

 To run the full test suite:
 ```bash